 Half a cup of uncooked rice is a good serving portion per person if rice is being served as a side dish.
 Some of my favorite pairings with rice are Vietnamese pork chop, miso-marinated black cod, spicy lemongrass chicken, and thịt kho.

-How to Cook Instant Pot Rice
+Perfect Instant Pot White Rice

 - 2 scoops short-grain rice